For Organizations & Professionals

 Capacity Building:

-All program staff complete model training and earn model certification before visiting families on their own.
+All program staff complete model certification before visiting families on their own.
+After completion of the third live session, staff could receive start visiting with families under direct supervisory oversight.

 Our program’s core competencies assure that home visitors have the knowledge and skills necessary to work effectively with families within the scope of our multi-generational, relationship-based, culturally sensitive, and family-centered approach.

-Topics such as early maternal health, childhood development, nurturing relationships, safety, family functioning, and adult learning strategies are introduced during the initial training, and further explored during annual professional development training.
+Topics such as maternal and child health, childhood development, safety, family functioning, and adult learning strategies are introduced and explored during the initial and annual professional development training.

 In addition, programs are encouraged to draw on the expertise of its own unique community to enhance their knowledge and skills on locally relevant and specialized topics such as immunizations, breastfeeding, domestic violence, safety, car seats appropriateness, nutrition, and more.
 By inviting local agencies to provide specific training, programs enhance intra-agency collaboration, referrals, and service coordination.

-While not required by the model, programs are encouraged to allow trainees to spend time shadowing trained home visitors as they interact with families and complete documentation protocols.
-This experiential part of the trainee’s initial professional development is an important aspect because it provides the necessary link between theory and practice.
+While not required by the model, programs are strongly encouraged to allow trainees and new home visitors to spend time shadowing trained and experienced home visitors as they interact with families and complete documentation protocols.
+This experiential part of the trainee’s initial professional development is an important aspect of their formative training because it provides the necessary link between theory and practice.

 The core certification training requirements are:

-• Completion of eight (8) competency areas on basic home visiting skills in an online platform, including successfully completing the knowledge assessment at the end of each module.
+• Completion of eight (8) competencies areas on basic home visiting skills in an online platform including successfully completing the knowledge assessment at the end of each module with a passing score of at least 80%.

-• Completion of ten (10) hours of live instructor-led training offered virtually or in-person by model staff.
-Instructor-led training is offered each month for new home visitors, with a two (2) hour session each week.
-This supports the integration of the online platform learning.
+• Completion of ten (10) hours instructor-led training offered virtually or in-person by model staff.
+Instructor-led training is offered each month for new home visitors, with a two (2) hour session each week and supports the integration of the online platform learning.

-• Successful completion of the knowledge assessment.
-If necessary, a one on one (1:1) remedial session can be offered.
+If necessary and requested, a one on one (1:1) remedial session is offered.

 Annual professional development training is offered to deepen and broaden home visitors’ knowledge base.
 Well-prepared staff leads to lower rates of staff burn-out, less turnover, increased quality in service delivery and higher family retention rates.